iterative/dvc.org/content/blog/2021-09-14-september-21-dvc-heartbeat.md

 ﻿---
 title: September'21 Heartbeat
 date: 2021-09-14
-description: |
+description: >
   Monthly updates are here!
-Awesome new tutorials and guides form the Community, cat's out of the bag on VS Code extension, doc updates, DVC + Streamlit Meetup video, and more!
+Awesome new tutorials and guides from the Community, cat's out of the bag on VS Code extension, doc updates, DVC + Streamlit Meetup video, and more!
 descriptionLong: |
   This month you will find:
   - 🛠 New Tutorials and Guides,